 From Amsterdam Central Station

-Take tram 16 or 24 (direction VU medical centre) and step off at tram stop “Stadhouderskade” on the Ferdinand Bolstraat.
+Take tram 24 (direction VU medical centre) and step off at tram stop “Marie Heinekenplein” on the Ferdinand Bolstraat.
 From there it is a two minute walk to thonik studio.

 From Amsterdam Amstel Station